MEG at the Annual Meeting

 Sunday, April 15, 2018, 1:15 - 2 p.m.; Exhibit Hall A, AACRcentral Amphitheater, Booth #2312

-This informal open-discussion session provides an opportunity for early-career investigators to interact with professionals from the AACR; the ACS; and the NCI who will provide guidance and advice, particularly in the field of molecular epidemiology.
-Plan to attend and join the stimulating and informative discussion.
+This informal open-discussion session provided an opportunity for early-career investigators to interact with professionals from the AACR; the ACS; and the NCI who provided guidance and advice, particularly in the field of molecular epidemiology.

 27th Annual AACR-American Cancer Society Award for